HookedBehemoth/nextory/README.md

 A Nextory Client library and CLI.

 ## Warning
-This was released because Nextory seems to have overhauled it's API.
-All of this might stop working soon.
+This was released because Nextory has overhauled it's API.
+All of this stopped working.

 ## Usage